42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Get details of a live event

-Returns the detailed information of a specific live event based on its ID.
-This endpoint returns a live event object containing all relevant details.
+Retrieve detailed information about a specific live event.

 ### Example